INDUSTRIAL DISPLAY MONITORS · TOUCH MONITORS · OEM / ODM

 Outdoor Exposure

-Sunlight, high ambient temperature, dust, moisture, and handling risk can affect sunlight readability, front protection, and sealing strategy.
+Sunlight, high ambient temperature, dust, moisture, and handling risk can affect sunlight readability, front protection, sealing strategy, and touch behavior.

 What We Usually Review Before Engineering Samples

-Before confirming sample configuration, we review mechanical integration, interface compatibility, and deployment conditions for OEM equipment projects.
+Before confirming sample configuration, we review mechanical integration, interface compatibility, touch requirements, and deployment conditions for OEM equipment projects.

 MECHANICAL REVIEW